Israeli military begins its ground offensive in Gaza City as thousands of Palestinians flee

 Families of hostages beg Netanyahu to halt the operation

-Overnight, families of the hostages still being held in Gaza gathered outside Prime Minister Benjamin Netanyahu's residence, imploring him to stop the offensive.
+Overnight, families of the hostages still being held in Gaza gathered outside Netanyahu's residence, imploring him to stop the offensive.

 “Netanyahu gave the order to bomb my child," said Anat Angrast, whose son is held in Gaza.
 “He knows that Matan is in immediate danger due to the Gaza operation, yet he decided to bomb him to death.
 He is the only one who will decide whether Matan lives or dies.”